Operational systems that fit the brand and actually get used.

 MERCHANDISING

-We see adoption as the product.
+We build for adoption.
 The Design stage includes the people who'll use the system, not just the people commissioning it.
 Build runs sprint by sprint, each one live with the team before the next one starts.
 Our team works alongside yours through the rollout, pair-working until your team is faster in the new tool than they were in the old spreadsheet.

 "If you want to use AI, you need the data there and you need your processes mapped.
 There's no point plugging it into a load of mess."